Workers’ Compensation Insurance in Florida: Everything You Need to Know

 By requiring workers’ comp insurance, Florida officials offer businesses an incentive to keep employees safe and reduce the risks of lawsuits against business owners.

 How Much Does Workers’ Compensation Insurance Cost in Florida?

-Workers’ compensation costs are different in every state, at the same time, concerning those who need it.
-An estimated workman’s comp insurance cost in Florida is around $1.43 per $100 covered in payroll.
-However, this insurance policy can be more expensive than others because other jobs have different risk factors.
-Those with a higher risk of physical injury have higher insurance premiums than those who are less exposed.
+An estimated workman’s comp insurance cost in Florida is around $1.41 per $100 covered in payroll.
+However, this insurance policy can be more expensive than others because other jobs have different risk factors, including:

 - Workplace safety programs and credits

 What Does Workers’ Compensation Insurance in Florida Cover?

 In Florida, if you get injured while doing a job or get ill, your workers’ comp insurance can cover your medical and some wage replacement benefits.
 Here’s what’s covered under Florida workers’ comp insurance:

 - Doctors visits

 - Travel expenses to and from a pharmacy

 - Wage replacement if your earnings are lower because of the injury